RoThePro/Computational-Methods-in-Neuroscience/week7/README.md

-# Theory that is necessary
+# NEURON into Sim4Life
-This week we will back away a bit from NEURON and begin introducing concepts that are going to be needed for when we pick back up with Sim4Life.
+This week we will end with NEURON and begin introducing concepts that are going to be needed for when we pick back up with Sim4Life.
 We are going to spend a bit of time focusing on the principles that are neccessary.

 ### Homework
 Do the following readings